ohcrider/ohcrider.github.io/resume-en.md

 Responsibility Description | Pure front-end project, AngularJS+ES6

 Time | 2014.9-2016.7
-Project name | Third-party logistics interface integration Framework | Flask (system Fedora, development tool Sublime Text 3) Project description | Integration of interfaces of ePoubao, Yanwen Logistics and AliExpress Responsibility Description | Responsible for docking third-party logistics interfaces and encapsulating interfaces
+Project Name | Third-party logistics interface integration Framework | Flask (system Fedora, development tool Sublime Text 3) Project description | Integration of interfaces of ePoubao, Yanwen Logistics and AliExpress Responsibility Description | Responsible for docking third-party logistics interfaces and encapsulating interfaces

 Time | 2014.9-2016.7
-Project name | Logistics information query system Framework | Flask, BeautifulSoup (system Fedora, development tool Sublime Text 3) Project Description | Development of logistics information query system, about 20 domestic logistics companies, and about 60 foreign logistics companies, simulated form submission, and then crawled the corresponding query results
+Project Name | Logistics information query system Framework | Flask, BeautifulSoup (system Fedora, development tool Sublime Text 3) Project Description | Development of logistics information query system, about 20 domestic logistics companies, and about 60 foreign logistics companies, simulated form submission, and then crawled the corresponding query results
 Responsibility Description | Mainly writing crawlers, and some simple verification code recognition, time formats, and regular expressions.
 Because the languages ​​​​of each country are different, in some countries with small languages, the months and dates are all kinds of strange.